Panagris/week_2_project/README.md

 # README

-Name: LearnMate AI
+Name: LearnMate AI\
-Problem to Solve: Students struggle with how to study effectively.
+Problem to Solve: Students struggle with how to study effectively.\
-Who: Interfaces with human users.
+Who: Interfaces with human users.\
-Inputs: Text from the user.
+Inputs: Text from the user.\
-Outputs: Text from the CHAT API
+Outputs: Text from the CHAT API\
-5 Steps: Get subject context from user, seed the CHAT, ask the user for questions, give to CHAT, parse CHAT response, return to user and ask if good response to prime CHAT
+5 Steps: Get subject context from user, seed the CHAT, ask the user for questions, give to CHAT, parse CHAT response, return to user and ask if good response to prime CHAT\
-Biggest Risk: it doesn't work, and CHAT supplies bad answers (how do we ensure responses are good quality?)
+Biggest Risk: it doesn't work, and CHAT supplies bad answers (how do we ensure responses are good quality?)\
 Determine Success: user satisfaction.
-Ask the user if they received good responses.
+Ask the user if they received good responses.\
+Database Usage: A database to track user info with proper information to prime CHAT upon login (providing user id).
+Store personal information and study plans.

 ### Dependencies
 The openai module.